Paul Briquet

-Paul Briquet or Pierre Briquet (12 January 1796 – 25 January 1881) was a French physician and psychologist who advanced the reasoned treatment of disturbed people said to be hysterics.
+Paul Briquet or Pierre Briquet (12 January 1796 – 25 November 1881) was a French physician and psychologist who advanced the reasoned treatment of disturbed people said to be hysterics.

 Briquet became a medical doctor in 1824, a professor in 1827.
 In 1836 he operated at the Cochin hospital and in 1846 at La Charité hospital.
 In 1853 he described the preparation and use of quinine.

 He published Traité clinique et thérapeutique de l’Hystérie in 1859, and the following year he was admitted to the Academie de Medecine.

-A type of personality disorder called Briquet’s syndrome is classified as somatic symptom disorder.
+A type of disorder called "Briquet’s syndrome" is classified as a subset of somatic symptom disorder.
 He first described this in 1859.